synergy-design-system/synergy-design-system/packages/react/LIMITATIONS.md

 ### Meta information

-- Framework version: React@18 and below
+- Framework version: React < 19.0.0
-- Synergy version: < 2.15.0
+- Synergy version: < 2.16.0

 ### Description

 React did historically not ship with web components in mind.
-This means for older react applications, it is not possible to use web components out of the box.
+This means that is not possible to use all features of web components out of the box when using React until version 19.0.0.

 ### Cause